uoftweb/constitution/README.md

 - Manage and maintain updates from the initiative teams
 - Seek professionals and companies for sponsorships, professional seminars and talks
 - Maintain updates and connections with the Departments

-### Executive Secretary

-The Executive Secretary shall:

-- Record notes and motions for meetings
-- Maintain documentation for events and initiatives
-- Manage club calendar, internal tasks, and roadmap
-- Moderate social media and communication channels
-- Keep track of the list of current active projects registered under the club
-- Keep track of the list of members working on the certain projects.

 ### Finance Director